 A natural origin is still the more likely theory, said Professor David Robertson, head of viral genomics and bioinformatics at the University of Glasgow.

 "There's been an accumulation of evidence (what we know about the viruses biology, the close variants circulating in bats and locations of early human cases) that firmly points to a natural origin centred on the Huanan market in Wuhan city," he said.

 Prof Alice Hughes from the University of Hong Kong agreed.
 She said the US Department of Energy's conclusion that the virus was most likely the result of a lab leak in Wuhan "appears not to be based on new evidence, and remains the weaker of the two main hypothesis of the origin of the virus".

 Why does this matter?

 Given the massive human toll of the pandemic - with the recorded deaths of about 6.9 million people worldwide - most scientists think understanding how and where the virus originated is crucial to prevent it happening again.

 If the "zoonotic" theory is proved correct, it could affect activities such as farming and wildlife exploitation.
 In Denmark, fears about the spread of the virus through mink farming led to millions of mink being culled.

-And confirmation of a leak may also affect how the world views China, which has already been accused of hiding crucial early information about the pandemic, and place further strain on US-China relations.
+Any confirmation of a leak may also affect how the world views China, which has already been accused of hiding crucial early information about the pandemic, and place further strain on US-China relations.

-"As the evidence for the lab-leak hypothesis grows, we should be demanding the full investigation of all origin hypotheses that's required."
+"We should be demanding the full investigation of all origin hypotheses that's required."

 "We do need to be a bit patient but we also need to be diplomatic.
 We can't do this without support from China.
 It needs to be a no-blame environment," Prof Dale Fisher, of Singapore's National University Hospital, told the BBC.